-18. Apart from the baseline timescale, time since NRA, the time since remission might be of interest in describing the mortality rate.
-However this is only relevant for persons who actually have a remission, but there is only 28 persons in this group and 8 events - this can be read of the plot with the little boxes, figure 2.11.
+19. Apart from the baseline timescale, time since NRA, the time since remission might be of interest in describing the mortality rate.
+However this is only relevant for persons who actually have a remission, but there is only 28 persons in this group and 8 events - this can be read of the plot with the boxes.
 With this rather limited number of events we can certainly not expect to be able to model anything more complicated than a linear trend with time since remission.
-The variable we want to have in the model is current date (per) minus date of remission (dor): per-dor), but only positive values of it.
-This can be fixed by using pmax(), but we must also deal with all those who have missing values, so construct a variable which is 0 for persons in "NRA" and time since remission for persons in "Rem":
+The variable we want to have in the model is current date (per) minus date of remission (dor): per-dor, but only positive values of it.
+This can be fixed by using pmax(), but we must also deal with all those who have missing values of dor, so construct a variable which is 0 for persons in NRA and time since remission for persons in Rem: